yogeshsadgir005/EarnKaro-MERN_STACK/README.md

 ### 📸 Preview:

-![SkillMint Preview]
+![EarnKaro Preview]

 ---

 ## 📌 Description

-**SkillMint** is a task-based earning platform built using the **MERN Stack**.
+**EarnKaro** is a task-based earning platform built using the **MERN Stack**.
 It allows users to sign up, complete small online tasks, and earn rewards.
 The platform includes an **Admin Dashboard** for managing tasks and payouts.

 ---